LuizR20/Temperature-Conversion-CSharp/README.md

 # How faithful is this project?

-- Learn how to use Switch,While and conversion.
+- Learn how to use Switch, While, Double variables and conversion.